MicrosoftDocs/learn/learn-pr/azure/route-and-process-data-logic-apps/includes/4-EX-create-social-media-tracker.md

-In this exercise, we'll create our social-media monitor app using the Azure portal.
+In this exercise, we'll create our social media logic app using the Azure portal.
 We'll add a Twitter trigger using the Logic Apps Designer.
 The following illustration shows a conceptual view of the app with the part that we'll work on highlighted.

 ![An illustration showing the triggers and actions in the social-media monitor logic app.
 The first step is a Twitter trigger labeled **When a new tweet is posted**.
 This trigger is highlighted to indicate that is the part of the app that will be completed in this exercise.](../media/exercise-add-trigger.png)